-Proving medical negligence can present a challenge, based on the complexity of the governing statutes and the subjective nature of the crime.
-If you suffered injury after the negligent actions of your doctor, you need to speak with a Naples medical malpractice lawyer today.
-At the Law Firm of Anidjar & Levine, we will use our understanding of the law to get you the compensation you need to recover.
-Contact us at 800-747-3733.
+Proving medical negligence can present a challenge based on the complexity of the governing statutes and the subjective nature of the crime.
+If you suffered injury after the negligent actions of your doctor, you should speak with a Naples medical malpractice lawyer today.
+At the Law Offices of Anidjar & Levine, we will use our understanding of the law to get you the compensation you deserve to recover.

 According to Florida state law, malpractice occurs when a doctor, surgeon, or another medical practitioner is negligent in the course of providing care and a patient suffers an injury or dies as a result.
 To qualify as malpractice, the patient’s injuries must result directly from the doctor’s negligence, either through their actions or the failure to act.

 If a physician or other practitioner makes a mistake in treating a patient, those actions do not automatically constitute malpractice.
 The practitioner must have acted negligently.

 Malpractice may occur in any area of medicine that diagnoses, treats, performs surgery for, or issues prescriptions for a physical or mental condition.
 This form of negligence is not limited to doctors and surgeons, either.
 Nurses, anesthesiologists, pharmacists, technicians, dentists, and caregivers may also be liable for their negligence.
 We can help you understand if your case fits this description of medical malpractice.

 For a free legal consultation with a medical malpractice lawyer serving Naples, 800-747-3733